Commercial real estate in China: overview

-A joint venture project company with a partner in China.
+A joint venture project company with a partner.

 A company or limited liability partnership (LLP) to control the shares of the project company.

-Private investors can invest in real estate in China through a company.
+Private investors can invest in real estate through a company.
 In that way, they are no different from institutional investors.

 Individuals can purchase residential property if they satisfy certain criteria.

-There is no legal definition of what constitutes real estate in the PRC.
+There is no legal definition of what constitutes real estate.

-Land in the PRC is owned either by the state or by the collectives, generally depending on its location.
+Land is owned either by the state or by the collectives, generally depending on its location.
 A collective is generally an unincorporated group of peasants in a village or town.
-The law allows land use rights of state-owned land to be granted through compensatory grant (that is, for a fee, known as a "land grant fee") to individuals, enterprises or organisations.
-The compensatory grant of land use right of a piece of state-owned land, together with any property erected upon it, can be bought and sold, mortgaged or otherwise disposed of as the owner sees fit.
-Although there is another type of land use right (that is, allocated land use right), since only the compensatory grant of land use right of a piece of state-owned land can be freely transferred in law, that land use right, together with any property erected upon the land, are considered to constitute real estate from an investor's perspective.
+The law allows land use rights of state-owned land to be granted through compensatory grant (that is, for a fee, known as a land grant fee) to individuals, enterprises or organisations.
+The compensatory grant of the land use right of a piece of state-owned land, together with any property erected on it, can be bought and sold, mortgaged or otherwise disposed of as the owner sees fit.
+Although there is another type of land use right (allocated land use right), since only the compensatory grant of the land use right of a piece of state-owned land can be freely transferred in law, that land use right, together with any property erected on the land, are considered to constitute real estate from an investor's perspective.